TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.40.md

 ---

-And he answered and said, I tell you that, if these shall hold their peace, the stones will cry out.
+He answered them, "I tell you that if these were silent, the stones would cry out."